 Every home needs rules and order.
 Rules and orders give the guests guidance on how to use your home properly.
 House rules are not only for short-term guests, but it also applies to mid term guests as well.
 For long term rentals, “rules” are typically outlined in the lease.

 Make sure to establish your house rules before proceeding.
-Examples of house rules can be things like trash pickup and recycling days, energy consumption, parking, noise restrictions, house access, smoking allowance, and pet friendliness of the house.
+Examples of house rules include trash pickup and recycling days, energy consumption, parking, noise restrictions, house access, smoking allowance, and pet friendliness.

 Provide a manual with instructions.